shapely/shapely/docs/installation.rst

 * On OSX: ``libgeos.dylib, libgeos_c.dylib``
 * On Windows: ``geos-*.dll, geos_c-*.dll``

-Note that pygeos does not make use of any RUNPATH (RPATH) header.
-The location of the GEOS shared library is not stored inside the compiled PyGEOS library.
+Note that shapely does not make use of any RUNPATH (RPATH) header.
+The location of the GEOS shared library is not stored inside the compiled Shapely library.